 A vasectomy is a popular form of birth control for men who do not want to have any more children.
-This 15 minute procedure performed in the office results in the permanent removal of sperm out of the ejaculate.
+This 15 minute procedure, usually performed in the office, results in the permanent removal of sperm out of the ejaculate.

 A vasectomy is NOT the removal of testicles and does NOT affect the testosterone hormone levels.
-Thus, there is no change in your sex drive, no change in erections, no change in the testicular size.
+Thus, there is no change in your sex drive, no change in erections, no change in orgasm, no noticeable change in ejaculation, and no change in testicular size.
 You will still ejaculate with orgasms but the ejaculate will be more clear.

 Typically, a vasectomy is about a 15-20 minute procedure.

-Mild pain is expected.
+Mild discomfort is expected, if only with the initial injection.
 The vasectomy is done under a local anesthetic that is injected with a very tiny needle to numb the scrotal skin and the vas tubes.
-You may feel a very brief stinging and burning from the injection and at times tugging during the procedure.
-Afterwards, the area will be numb for several hours but afterwards, a dull ache is common.
-Pain control is then managed by keeping ice on the scrotum and a few doses of pain killers, if needed.
+You may feel a very brief stinging and burning from the injection and at times some tugging during the procedure.
+Afterwards, the area will be numb for several hours but after that, a dull ache is common for the first day.
+Pain control is managed with icepacks applied to the scrotum and a few doses of pain killers are provided but are usually not needed.

 Risks of a vasectomy include:

 About 6% of men undergoing a vasectomy eventually seek reversal surgery.
 Reversing a vasectomy is possible, however the success rate is not 100%, thus you should always consider it a permanent form of sterilization.

 The vasectomy does NOT protect you from any sexually transmitted diseases.